awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 ##### >> Country

-For top 10 countries , Japan is the biggest in the market follow with US and South Korea.Malaysia got 4.2 stars which is the most highest score.
-The least one belong to Thailand with 3.4 stars.At this point,It concerns that the total amount of noodles is very wide range between maximun and minimum.It could affect the average stars.
+In top 10 countries , Japan is the biggest in the market follow with US and South Korea.While Malaysia got 4.2 stars which is the most highest score.
+The least one belong to Thailand with 3.4 stars which is belows overall average at 3.5.
+Anyways,It concerns that total amount of noodles is very wide range between maximun and minimum.The average scores could be affected.

 ```python
 country_s=df.groupby('Country').agg({'Country':'count','Stars':'mean'})